pipermerriam/ethereum-alarm-clock-docs/docs/overview.rst

 monitors for upcoming scheduled calls and executes them at the appropriate block.

 Usage Fees
 ^^^^^^^^^^

-A scheduled function call costs 102% of the total gas expenditure for the transaction in which it was executed.
+A scheduled function call costs approximately 102% of the total gas expenditure for the transaction in which it was executed.

-In return for executing the function call at the appropriate block, the sender of the transaction is reimbursed the 101% of gas cost of the transaction (earning them 1% of the transaction gas cost).

-In addition to the 1% sent to the sender of the transaction, an additional 1% fee is sent to the *owner* of the contract.
-This is payment to the author of this service for the many many hours spent creating it.
+The additional 2% is split evenly between paying the account which executed the function call and the creator of the Alarm service for the many many hours spent creating it.

 Guarantees
 ----------